keichi/hpcmaspa17-pfanalyzer/src/4_evaluation.md

 We compared the performance of point-to-point communication between two processes with and without our profiler to investigate the overhead incurred by the profiler.
-OSU Micro Benchmark\ [@omb] was used to measure the bandwidth and latency of point-to-point communication between two processes for varying message sizes.
-The comparison of bandwidth is shown in Fig.\ \ref{fig:bandwidth-overhead}.
+OSU Micro Benchmark\ [@omb] was used to measure the throughtput and latency of point-to-point communication between two processes for varying message sizes.
+The comparison of throughtput is shown in Fig.\ \ref{fig:bandwidth-overhead}.
 For messages larger than 1KB, the overhead is ignorable.
 For messages smaller than 1KB, up to 30% of overhead is incurred.
 Benchmark results for latency as shown in